 CTP is a rigorous 12-month professional development program.
 The longitudinal curriculum builds on itself and requires substantial in- and out-of-classroom effort.
 The program requires thoughtful development of a leadership structure, performance improvement strategy, and data-driven improvement work.
 Priority is given to teams representing units, programs or clinics and those that have a physician and nurse dyad.
 Specifically, in order to graduate from CTP, participants must:

 - Attend twice-monthly educational sessions as a leadership dyad (dyad is recommended, but not required).

 - Attend regular coaching sessions as a leadership dyad.
 These sessions generally occur for 30-60 minutes on the weeks between educational sessions.

-- Apply curricular concepts and tools to their clinical area between in-person sessions by focusing improvement work in their unit/program on organization-wide strategic priorities incorporating quality, safety, operational efficiency, financial performance, patient experience, and provider/staff engagement.
+- Apply curricular concepts and tools to their clinical area between in-person sessions by focusing improvement work in their unit/program/clinic on organization-wide strategic priorities incorporating quality, safety, operational efficiency, financial performance, patient experience, and provider/staff engagement.

 - Maintain active contact with their CTP Coach and assigned Process Improvement Specialist throughout the course.